stacksjs/stacks/docs/README.md

-# Stacks Config
+# Docs

-This folder contains your Stacks configuration.
-Feel free to adjust to suit your needs.
+This folder contains the documentation for the library.
+It also contains the code to build the documentation site which may or may not be easily deployed to Vercel/Netlify.

 WIP